Narayana108/CR-Droid-install-guide/3-flash-crdroid-12.md

 3. Join a telegram group to get full guides on how to proceed:

-I only used the information in this group as a secondary means to fix a certain problem I had.
-I am not that familiar with what software is being used at share.
+_I am not that familiar with what software is being used at share in this group and some could be potential malicious.
-But these are the best guides I have seen on the internet till date.
+But these are the best guides I have seen on the internet till date._

 **Again, use at own risk !**
 **For education purposes only**